sunnypilot/sunnypilot/HOW-TOS.md

     2. `python /data/openpilot/selfdrive/debug/hyundai_enable_radar_points.py`
     3. Follow the instructions in the script:
         1. `Power on the vehicle keeping the engine off (press start button twice) then type OK to continue`.
-        2. If successful, the following message should appear: `[DONE].
+        2a.
+If successful, the following message should appear: `[DONE].
 Restart your vehicle and ensure there are no faults`.
+        2b.
+If the script did not run successfully, reach out to the community in [Sunnyhaibin's Openpilot Discord Server](https://discord.gg/wRW3meAgtx) or `#hyundai-kia-genesis channel` on [commaai community Discord Server](https://discord.comma.ai) for assistance.
     4. Reboot your comma device:
         1. C3: `sudo reboot`
         2. C2 or EON: `reboot`
 5. Once your comma device has been rebooted, start your car with engine on (with or without comma device connected).
 Ensure that there are no faults from the car.
+6a.
+If the car has no faults: Go to Step 7
-6. If the car has no faults, you have successfully enabled radar tracks on your car's radar.
-Now, go for a quick drive and drive behind a lead car with varied follow distance.
+6b.
+If the car has faults:
+7. Go for a quick drive and drive behind a lead car with varied follow distance.
 Then, come back and allow the drive to upload its `rlogs` in [comma Connect](https://connect.comma.ai).
-7. With all `rlogs` uploaded, open the drive in Cabana from [comma Connect](https://connect.comma.ai).
+8. With all `rlogs` uploaded, open the drive in Cabana from [comma Connect](https://connect.comma.ai).
 Load DBC -> `hyundai_kia_mando_front_radar.dbc`, then search `RADAR_TRACK_50x` (`x` could be anything), open any of them, and look at `LONG_DIST`.
-8. If the radar tracks data is relevant with the lead car you drove behind, you are done!
+9. If the radar tracks data is relevant with the lead car you drove behind, you are done!
 Your car now had radar tracks enabled.

 ### 🚨 Enable openpilot Longitudinal Control 🚨